rmothilal/docs/ILP/README.md

 ## How to Troubleshoot ILP Payment Issues

 - Consult the logs.
-- See which transfers executed and which transfer oe transfers failed.
+- See which transfers executed and which transfer or transfers failed.

 ## Software Components